The Christmas Boobook is a small to medium-sized owl with no ear-tufts. It is also known as the Christmas Island Hawk Owl.

 Habits: Frequently heard in evening and night.
 Hides in dense thickets or densely foliaged trees in middle canopy during the day.

-Voice: The main call is similar to the Southern Boobook Owl, being two hoots, the second being slightly lower in pitch.
+Voice: The main call is similar to the Australian Boobook, being two hoots, the second being slightly lower in pitch.
 This call is often repeated many times in just a few minutes.
 A low "ow-ow-ow" call like the distant barking of a dog is also described.
 Other calls noted for these Owls include a shrill, trilling call given by begging young, and a Chirring given by the female requesting food from her mate during courtship and nesting.
 During courtship, the male gives a "Por Por" call when close to the female.
 The "Kar Kar" call is made by the male when delivering food to the female and nestlings.

 Breeding: Little Known.
 Breeding season seem to be prolonged, with records in all quarters of the year.
 Nests recorded have been in tree hollows.
 Chicks take about 68 to 77 days from hatching to fledging, and are dependent on their parents for at least 2.5 Months after that.